lanjiangboston/GiniClust/README.md

 Publication is in press.

 # Contact
-Lan Jiang ( ljiang at jimmy dot harvard dot edu ) or Guo-Cheng Yuan( gcyuan at jimmy dot harvard dot edu )
+Lan Jiang ( lan_jiang at hms dot harvard dot edu ) or Guo-Cheng Yuan( gcyuan at jimmy dot harvard dot edu )

 # license
 The source code is released under the MIT license (https://opensource.org/licenses/MIT).